aportela/homedocs/README.md

 ## Setup / Installation

-The project currently consists of two parts
+The project currently consists of two parts:

-**phpslim-api/** : full server api (includes latest compiled quasar web frontend).
-If you only want to install/use homedocs you can copy/use this path.
+**phpslim-api/** : Back-end (server API, also includes the latest compiled Quasar web interface/front-end).
+If you only want to install/use Homedocs, you can copy/use just this part.

-**quasar-frontend/**: Contains the source code of the frontend (quasar).
-You won't need this if you only want to use homedocs (without programming or making changes).
+**quasar-frontend/**: Front-end (contains the source code of the Quasar web interface).
+You won’t need this if you only want to use Homedocs (without developing or making changes).

-Install dependencies (under phpslim-api/ path):
+Install the dependencies (in the **phpslim-api/** path).

 ```Shell
 composer install
 ```

-Execute sqlite database creation/update script
+Execute the SQLite database creation/update script.

 ```Shell
 php phpslim-api/tools/install.php
 ```

-Check proper permissions, web server process must read/write (files) read/write/execute (dirs) on
+Check proper permissions: The web server process must have read and write permissions for files, and read, write, and execute permissions for directories.

 ```Shell
     Database file